grouparoo/grouparoo/documents/guides/create-groups.md

 # Creating Groups

-Now that you've Profiles and Profile Properties, the next step is to create Groups.
+Now that you've created Profiles and Profile Properties, the next step is to create Groups.
 Groups are a segment or cohort of Profiles.
-You can have `Calculated` Groups and `Manual` Groups.
+You can have `Calculated Groups` and `Manual Groups`.

 ## Calculated Groups

-`Calculated` Groups add and remove Profiles automatically based on rules or criteria that you define.
-Here are a few different examples of `Calculated` Groups and their rules:
+`Calculated Groups` add and remove Profiles automatically based on Group Rules that you define.
+Here are a few different examples of `Calculated Groups` and their rules:

 ### Example: Repeat Purchasers

-Rules:
+Group Rules:

 - Profiles who have purchased more than once
 - Profiles with an email